cyrillefr/bugtracker/README.md

 **** Single Page App
-Angular/Node: one can make "classical" websites by using node router One single page: ng-view directive + Angular router (<> Node router).
+Angular/Node: one can make "classical" websites by using node router

+One single page: ng-view directive + Angular router (<> Node router).

-Directive ng-view: here are inserted templates (bare ajax principle) Url change BUT after #, which means: no classical refresh Browser does not retrieve if change after #
+Directive ng-view: here are inserted templates (bare ajax principle)

+Url change BUT after #, which means: no classical refresh

+Browser does not retrieve if change after #

 ***/ Client/Server
 - package json, server side dependencies
 - client side dependencies: classical client (html)
-- /public/client: can be serve
+- /public/client: can be served

 **** Bootstrap